-General Prerequisite for all 400 level courses: UPPER-DIVISION STANDING, AT LEAST 60 HOURS OF CREDIT T OWARD A DEGREE, 6 HOURS SOPHOMORE LIT ERATURE CREDIT AND 3 HOURS 300 LEVEL ENGLISHLITERATURE CREDIT, OR PERMISSION OF INSTRUCTOR.
+General Prerequisite for all 400 level courses: UPPER-DIVISION STANDING, AT LEAST 60 HOURS OF CREDIT TOWARD A DEGREE, 6 HOURS SOPHOMORE LITERATURE CREDIT AND 3 HOURS 300 LEVEL ENGLISH LITERATURE CREDIT, OR PERMISSION OF INSTRUCTOR REQUIRED.

 402(G).
 SURVEY OF OLD ENGLISH LITERATURE.
 (3, 0, 3).
-Major prose and poetic works in translation, from the beginnings to 1100.
+Major prose and poetic works in translation, from the beginning to 1100.